On the 27th of last month, ADOR announced that Min Hee Jin would be stepping down from her position as CEO.

 Min Hee Jin's side said that the producing contract itself was a short-term contract of two months, and that the contract was an unequal treaty.

-While the company claimed that the contract was complete, ADOR countered by saying that the contract period was aligned with the term of office of the company's internal directors and that it was not an unfair producing contract.
+While ADOR maintained that the contract was complete, the company countered that the contract period was aligned with the term of office of the company's internal directors and that it was not an unfair producing contract.

 In the midst of this, the newly appointed CEO Kim Juyeon said that she would work to reorganize and stabilize the organization, and prior to this, she had also revealed allegations that Min Hee Jin had covered up sexual harassment at work.